shazolKh/takaSchool/README.md

   - Didn't face ony perticular challenges.

 #### Step 5:
-  - Couldn't implement the `Chart` to visualise the data.
+  - Implemented All except `change the frequency of these charts from a dropdown`.
 #### Step 7:
   - Deployed the Django applications on `Heroku` before.
 Also, smoothly done this time.